Applicants Schools Enterprise Media About Find a course Apply

 Also check the special requirements and policies for this course.

-School Based Traineeship (SBT) Admission Pathway for 2023 and 2024 NSW HSC students
+School Based Traineeship (SBT) Admission Pathway for NSW HSC students

-1. Completed Certificate III in Health Services Assistance (Assisting in Nursing Work in Acute Care) HLT33115; and
+• Certificate III in Health Services Assistance (Assisting in Nursing Work in Acute Care) HLT33115

-• Completed Higher School Certificate (HSC) and Record of Achievement, which lists the Human Services courses; and
+• Completed Higher School Certificate (HSC) and Record of Achievement lisitng the Human Services courses.

-• Certificate of Proficiency issued from the NSW Department of Education and Training to support that the traineeship was successfully completed.
+• Certificate of Proficiency (charges may apply) from the NSW Department of Education and Training confirming the successful completion of the traineeship.

 Admission criteria